 Ways To Increase Milk Supply

 The more often you feed, the more stimulated your breasts will be to make more milk.
 You could also try pumping in between feeds, to encourage your body to produce more milk.
+Here’s a guide on pumping alongside breastfeeding.

 Check Your Latch